Double Tap to Zoom

 But before you assume that it’s the same cloth as a Fruit of the Loom tee you can pick up from Walmart, this is a finer fabric woven in a heavyweight construction.

-The suits even arrive in plastic ziplock bags akin to ordinary Fruit of the Loom T-shirts, listing benefits like their “soft and quick-drying” properties and highlighting how they can be “washed at home.”
+The double-breasted suits even arrive in resealable plastic bags akin to those that house ordinary Fruit of the Loom T-shirts, listing benefits like their “soft and quick-drying” properties and highlighting how they can be “washed at home.”
 These suits aren’t mere novelties, according to Kaneko.

-This collaboration, available for ¥24,200 (around $155), is an evolution of the single-breasted formal suits that Kaneko has produced with Fruit of the Loom Japan since 2021.
+This collaboration, available from Japan for ¥24,200 (around $155), is an evolution of the single-breasted formal suits that Kaneko has occasionally produced with Fruit of the Loom Japan since 2021.

-They’re a demonstration of just how far a familiar fabric maker can go, presenting a knack for innovation unusual for a mere T-shirt brand.
-They also arrive only a month after fellow plain-tee company, Hanes, presented at Paris Fashion Week.
+It's a demonstration of just how far a familiar maker can go, presenting a knack for innovation unusual for a mere T-shirt brand.
+It also happens to arrive only a month after fellow plain-tee company, Hanes, presented at Paris Fashion Week.
 Maybe it’s time to reconsider the basic T-shirt as anything but.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit HS Shopping for recs on all things fashion, footwear, and beauty.